Building Strong Security Relationships is Important

 One-Time PIN/Verification code

 This is a one-time temporary code which is normally sent to you through a text message to confirm your request to access an account.
 It’s intended that only you will receive it and use it to verify your identity.
 Companies may call this a PIN (personal identification number), OTP (one-time PIN or password), verification code, sign-in code, etc. Whatever they call it, do not share it with anyone.
-You can read our blog to learn more.
+You can learn more about authentication methods in our blog.

 When choosing and answering security questions make sure information is not easy to find or posted on your social media platform, such as where you went to high school or your pet’s name.
 Select different questions for different accounts and try to use ones that only you would know the answer.